DjangoGirls/tutorial/python_introduction/README.md

 ## Methods (functions)

 Remember about methods like `len` that you can execute in Python?
-Well, good news, you will learn how to write you own functions now!
+Well, good news, you will learn how to write your own functions now!

 A function is a set of instructions that Python should execute.
 Each function in Python starts with the keyword `def`, has a name and can have some parameters.
 Let's start with an easy one:

     >>> def hi():
     ...

 As you can see, there are the dots again!
-This means that nothing has really happenned yet.. and yes, we need to do a `TAB` before giving our instructions:
+This means that nothing has really happenned yet... and yes, we need to do a `TAB` before giving our instructions:

     >>> def hi():
     ...     print('Hi there!')